Sincerely,

 About the Program

-SGMC Health's Internal Medicine Residency Program, in partnership with Mercer University School of Medicine, combines academic excellence with hands-on experience, leveraging SGMC Health's highly capable healthcare delivery system to meet the primary care and healthcare needs of rural and medically underserved areas of Georgia.
+SGMC Health's Internal Medicine Residency Program, partnering with Mercer University School of Medicine, delivers academic excellence and hands-on training to address primary care needs in rural and underserved Georgia communities.

 Interesting Facts

-- Our diversity: Residents from 10 different countries
+- Our diversity: Residents from more than 10 different countries

-- Number of languages: We speak 12 different languages
+- Number of languages: We speak more than 12 different languages

 - Partnership: SGMC's internal medicine residency program is a partnership with Mercer University School of Medicine (MUSM)